Is Nets assistant GM headed to Charlotte Hornets next season?

 It’s a little bit of an open secret around the NBA.
-Jeff Peterson, Sean Marks’ No. 2 as Nets assistant GM, is one of the more coveted young NBA executives.
+Jeff Peterson, Sean Marks’ No. 2 as Nets assistant GM, is one of the more coveted young NBA executives, likely to be the next No. 2 to get the top job somewhere.
 Hired in May 2019 — just before the Nets Clean Sweep, Peterson has been the subject of more than one positive profile, including one by The Athletic a year ago.

 Now Jake Fischer of Yahoo!
 Sports includes Peterson among “the NBA’s next wave of front-office executives,” and suggests that he could be headed to the Charlotte Hornets next season.